dcampuzano101/agentforce-api-nextjs/README.md

 # Agentforce Chat Deployment

-A Next.js application that enables Salesforce/MuleSoft Solution Engineers to quickly deploy and test their Agentforce Agents.
+A Next.js application that enables quick deployment and testing their Agentforce Agents on a live website.
 This application provides a clean interface for interacting with Agentforce Agents through the Salesforce Agent API.

 ## Features